 - Exercise at the right time: When a dog's stomach is full, it is more likely to twist and flip.
 Thus, you should not exercise your dog vigorously for 3 to 4 hours after feeding.

 - Provide the right nutrients: Peter Dobias' Healing Store has a number of recommendations for supplements that can help prevent or treat various mineral deficiencies.

 - Prevent spinal injuries: There may be a connection between various spinal problems and GDV.
-So, you should try to avoid excessive ball throwing, sprinting and jumping to protect your dog from injury.
+So, you should try to avoid excessive ball throwing, sprinting, and jumping to protect your dog from injury.

 How to Prevent Stomach Bloat or Gastric Dilation Volvulus in Dogs

-Dr. Peter Dobias, our local expert on holistic animal healthcare, has published a number of interesting articles on his blog that help to educate pet owners on various treatments and methods of prevention to some common pet ailments.
+Dr. Peter Dobias, our local expert on holistic animal healthcare, has published a number of interesting articles on his blog that help to educate pet owners on various treatments and methods of prevention of some common pet ailments.
 He recently published an article that talks about the factors that contribute to stomach bloat or gastric dilation volvulus (GDV) in dogs.
-He also includes a number of tips that can help owners relive their dogs of this problem.
+He also includes a number of tips that can help owners relieve their dogs of this problem.